 Welcome to Vision Qwest Solutions’ website.

-For me, this meant re-focusing, staying true to self, and re-aligning my service offerings.
+For me, re-focusing meant staying true to self, and re-aligning my service offerings.
 This is what the new site is all about; listening to self, internalizing, taking a personal inventory and assessment, and truly embracing the alignment of self as I strive to continue to reach the plateau of my life purpose.
-With this new site, I will still embrace the lofty goals of “envisioning the possibilities”, but with a more individualistic perspective – while still being holistic; to understand what it means to embrace human dynamics, understand organizational cultural dynamics, and what it means to understand “you” in your chosen professions; thereby embracing the true you in the world of work and embracing concepts that allows for contributing as you were “inherently designed”.
+With this new site, I will still embrace the lofty goals of “envisioning the possibilities“, but with a more individualistic perspective – while still being holistic.
+This means a responsiblity to understand what it means to embrace human dynamics, understand organizational cultural dynamics, and what it means to understand “you” in your chosen professions; thereby embracing the true you in the world of work and embracing concepts that allows for contributing as you were “inherently designed”.

 The power of managing these circumstances enhances ones’ ability to rise above the negative and facilitate the ability to be true to self – “nosce te ipsum”.